PCR Tools

 Standard Colony PCR: Ideal for smaller batches of screens (8–24 colonies).
 Usually done in strip tubes.
 Primers are selected to either amplify the insert directly (insert-specific) or span across the cloning site (backbone-specific) to easily differentiate empty plasmids from positive clones based on fragment length.

 High-throughput 96-well: Essential when screening large numbers of candidates.
-Toggling active wells on our interactive layout automatically updates your scaling factor, ensuring you make exactly the correct master mix volume, accounted for multi-channel pipetting overage (typically 10-15%).
+Toggling active wells on the interactive layout automatically updates your scaling factor, ensuring you make exactly the correct master mix volume, accounted for multi-channel pipetting overage (typically 10–15%).

 Cell Lysis Protocol Guide